 Why did Adams and other patriots believe so fervently in the primacy of the right to counsel to due process?
 The answer comes from an understanding of the English common law system, out of which most American jurisprudence evolved.
-England's courts, during the American pre-colonial period, were going through a transition away from what we today call the inquisitorial model of criminal justice.
+England's courts, during the American pre-colonial period, were going through what we today call the inquisitorial model of criminal justice.
 Still in use in France and elsewhere in Europe today, the inquisitorial model sets about finding the truth behind an alleged crime by having the judge who is in charge of all proceedings directly question the witnesses for both the victim and the defendant.
 Lawyers, if they were involved at all in English courts during this time, generally played a limited role.
-For example, there was no person we would recognize today as the
+For example, there was no person we would recognize today as the prosecutor.
+Instead, the victim of a crime or his family was permitted to hire a lawyer to act as prosecutor, but few could afford the cost.
+And so the judge dominated the proceedings.